While there appears to be nothing that photography can’t devour, whatever can’t be photographed becomes less important.

 Our eyes are prime.
 The world is framed by these lenses, as are our thoughts about shape, space, light and relationships.

 The day the lens went on sale, I ran over to Bic Camera in Tokyo.
 I slapped it on my GF1 and was shocked — so much space!
-This shock is the joy of shooting with primes.
+This shock comprises a sliver of the joy of shooting with primes.
 By using a prime, you train both your brain and your eyes to think in their space.
 A zoom lens allows you to shift the lens-space to your brain-space.
 But with primes you’re stuck in their world.
 You become intimate with life within their frame until composition becomes second nature.
 And so to throw an extra 12mm (20mm - 14mm x 2) of field of vision onto the camera carries quite a shock.

 Disparate things that didn't fit in 20mm space suddenly fit.
 For example, those two tiny women and the opera house and the married couple above — this image wouldn’t have been possible without that extra space brought about by the 14mm lens.